CoeCollege-ComputerScience/payroll-requirements-team-prestige_worldwide/cat_req.md

 ## Non-Functional-
 * ( Statements of quality )
+* Flexible initially a few hundred payrolls to several thousand later

 ## Implementation-
 * ( Temporary requirements to implement the project )